typelevel/cats/docs/src/main/tut/freeapplicative.md

 # Free Applicative

 `FreeApplicative`s are similar to `Free` (monads) in that they provide a nice way to represent computations as data and are useful for building embedded DSLs (EDSLs).
-However, they differ in from `Free` in that the kinds of operations they support are limited, much like the distinction between `Applicative` and `Monad`.
+However, they differ from `Free` in that the kinds of operations they support are limited, much like the distinction between `Applicative` and `Monad`.